OVERCOMING THE SAINTS

 To observe the extent of the power that God will give Antichrist, let us turn to the eighth chapter of the Book of Daniel.

-And it [the little horn] waxed great, even to the host of heaven; and it cast down some of the host and of the stars to the ground, and stamped upon them.
-Yea, he magnified himself even to the prince of the host, and by him the daily sacrifice was taken away, and the place of his sanctuary was cast down.
-(Daniel 8:10,11)
+And it grew up to the host of heaven; and it cast down some of the host and some of the stars to the ground, and trampled them.

 Antichrist will be given such spiritual strength he will be able to reach up to the heavenly host, casting down to the ground some of the “stars” of the heavens.
 He will consider himself equal to the Lord Jesus, taking away the daily sacrifice and throwing down Christ’s sanctuary.